oceanlewis/dingus/README.md

 Do note that your `$PATH` might need to be altered so that your system knows about `rustc` the Rust compiler, `cargo` Rust's package manager, and `~/.cargo/bin` the default location for compiled binaries to be installed. `rustup` will inform you of how to make the change during its installation process, your systems package manage may or may not be as benevolent.

-### Keeping Dingus Up to Date

-Once you have the Rust compiler installed you're free to install Dingus with `cargo install dingus`.
-I'd also recommend installing [cargo-update](https://github.com/nabijaczleweli/cargo-update) so you can update all your Rust binaries in one go.

-`cargo install cargo-update` will download, compile and install the `cargo` subcommand `install-update`.
-Once installed you should be able to rust `cargo install-update -a` to update any binaries you've installed with `cargo` in a hands-free manner.

 ### Using Dingus

 Dingus has some nice built in help messages in case you forget, but here's a quick tutorial regardless.